EuroCRIS/CASRAI-Dictionairies/Objects/Encyclopedia Entry.md

 ## Short definition
 Authored entries in a reference work or a compendium focusing on a particular domain or on all branches of knowledge.
 ## Fields
-(following a description of Encyclopedia Entry in the [Outputs - Publications - Other](../Templates/Outputs%20-%20Publications%20-%20Other.md) template):
 [Entry Title](../Object-Fields/Encyclopedia%20Entry/Entry%20Title.md),
 [Encyclopaedia Title](../Object-Fields/Encyclopedia%20Entry/Encyclopaedia%20Title.md),
 [Edition](../Object-Fields/Encyclopedia%20Entry/Edition.md),